suman28/mean_crud/README.md

 Steps to follow:

-1)Download and unzip the folder
-2)Make sure you have MongoDB and node installed in your machine.
+1)Download and unzip the folder (or clone the repo) 2)Make sure you have MongoDB and node installed in your machine.
 3)Install dependencies by running the below command:
 	npm install
-4)open the browser and run http://localhost:7878
+4)run node server.js and open the browser @ http://localhost:7878